AOZMH/BERT-LSTM-Chinese-Word-Segmentation/README.md

 Evluate:
 > python eval.py

-Will create a segmentated result on test data at /eval
+Will create a segmentated result on test data at /eval.
+Later we will compare our results with Pkuseg.